SAP/cloud-active-defense/README.md

 For the reverse-proxy, we chose [Envoy](https://www.envoyproxy.io/).
 At its heart, cloud active defense is simply a plugin for Envoy.
 We chose Envoy because it's open source, fast, extensible, and because it's a popular choice as a Service Mesh solution.
 What this means is that cloud active defense can easily be deployed as a side-car if you use a kubernetes platform such as [SAP Kyma](https://kyma-project.io/).
 We are doing our best to provide a working solution, but consider testing it heavily before using it productively (and please report any issues you discover!)

 Architecture-wise, cloud active defense is a WASM file deployed within Envoy in its own container.
-As WASM cannot read files from the filesystem, we instead expose the config file in its own **configmanager** service and retrieve it from Envoy via HTTP.
-The default config file is named **cad-default.json**, by default this is what Envoy will fetch.
-When deployed in Kubernetes, each service can have its own config file, this is described in its own section.
+As WASM cannot read files from the filesystem, we instead expose the config in the **controlpanel API** service and retrieve it from Envoy via HTTP.
+In docker, only the default config can be used.
+When deployed in Kubernetes, each service can have its own config, this is described in its own section.

 ![Main architecture](./assets/arch.png)